NilCoalescing/djangochannelsrestframework/docs/examples/generic_api_consumer.rst

 Generic Api Consumer
 ====================

-In DCRF you can create a GenericAsyncAPIConsumer that works much like a GenericAPIView in DRF:
+In DCRF you can create a GenericAsyncAPIConsumer that works much like a GenericAPIView in DRF.
-For a more in-depth look into Rest Like Websocket consumers read this blog post.

-We have a set of mixins for the consumer, that add different actions based on the CRUD operations.
+There are set of mixins for the consumer, that add different actions based on the CRUD operations.

 * ``ListModelMixin`` this mixin adds the action ``list``, allows to retrieve all instances of a model class.